 Analytical cubism – a short period in the work of the legendary painter, sculptor, printmaker, ceramicist Pablo Picasso that changed a direction of the development of the whole 20th-century world art and lasted only 2-2.5 years.

 The best examples of the style were created in 1910 and 1911, although some works were written in 1909, at the end of the so-called Cezanne or African period, and even later, in 1912, at the beginning of the colorful and concrete synthetic cubism period.
 Picasso believed that the art is capable of more than just showing the things that our eye sees.
 He thought that there must be a way to show the world as it is “in reality”.

 Main Characteristics of Analytical Cubism

 We should not paint something that we see, but something that we know, try to show things and phenomena that are not visible but exist.
 Not the things themselves but their Platonic ideas so to say.
 But how can we do that?
-First of all, we need to get rid of the color, the “coloring” of the world.
+First of all, we need to get rid of color, the “coloring” of the world.

 The second thing that we need to refuse from is accentuality, severalty of objects, their differences in texture and material.
 Careful depiction of dust, hairs, silks, and velvet by painters of the past is no longer relevant.
 All these differences only seem but the reality is one and the same.

 The “substance of the world”, from which all these things are “made”, is also the same.
 In the picture “Girl with a Mandolin”, you will not distinguish the “material” out of which a girl or a mandolin is “made”.
 Moreover, the table in the “The Architect’s Table” is made from the same substance.